 We say this is a girls' school and so girls can be bathing in one bathhouse naked, they are all girls and so no problem.
 We sometimes say this is a boys' school so boys can come into one big bathhouse and bath together, they are looking at each other and we think it's no problem.
-These are spots where negative tendencies can thrive so all of these things must be checked because at that time when they go to the secondary school that is when hormonal changes can happen in them.14
+These are spots where

 Brian Brown, an American who is the president of the International Organization for the Family and global president of WCF also spoke about the "mission to unite organisations, families and individuals around the shared vision of the natural family."
 Other speakers asserted that overcrowded prisons led to homosexuality and discussed Ghana's "cultural structures to contain homosexuality."
-116

 Most key politicians who went on to be proponents of the 2021 anti-LGBTIQ Bill in Ghana, including Edem Sesanu, Moses Foh-Amoaning, Opoku Onyinah and Julius Coomson, were present at the October 2019 WCF conference.
-All have strong ties not only with the WCF, but also with the religious fundamentalist groups Citizen Go and the Forum of Christian Leaders, a US-based
+All have strong ties not only with the WCF, but also with the religious fundamentalist groups Citizen Go and the Forum of Christian Leaders, a US-based evangelical organization.17 Two Ghanaian health officials also attended the WCF event: Akwasi Osei, the chief of Mental Health Authority, and Honorable Alex Kodwo Kom Annan, the deputy minister of health.18